Asian stocks mixed ahead of US inflation data

 They are also contending with the coronavirus delta variant's spread in Asia, which has resulted in travel restrictions being reimposed in China.
 Parts of Japan, including Tokyo, the capital, remain under a state of emergency.

-Over on Wall Street, financial and industrial companies helped lift the market, amid a pullback in technology stocks.
+Over on Wall Street on Tuesday, financial and industrial companies helped lift the market, amid a pullback in technology stocks.

 The S&P 500 recovered from an early slip and added 0.1% to 4,436.75.
 The Dow Jones Industrial Average rose 0.5% to 35,264.67.
 The tech-heavy Nasdaq slipped 0.5% to 14,788.09.